juicedata/juicefs/docs/en/cache_management.md

 All metadata cache of one file will be removed in the background automatically when this file hasn't been opened by any process in a period of time (default is 1 hour).

+### Suggestion

+Enable metadata cache will improve performance when metadata is accessed frequently and temporary inconsistency among multiple clients is tolerable.

 ## Data Cache

 Data cache is also provided in JuiceFS to improve performance, including page cache in the kernel and local cache in client host.